nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Loading and saving is done automatically and the user does not need to worry about manually saving or loading data.
 However, do not tamper with the load and save files.

+Furthermore, exit the application properly using the `exit` command from menu for guaranteed correctness of the program and this load and save feature.

 ## FAQ